Abhi-604/Smart_Notepad/README.md

    pip install -r requirements.txt
    ```
    This will install required libraries such as Tkinter (usually included with Python), `speechrecognition`, `pyaudio`, `googletrans`, and `cx_Oracle`, among others.
 3. **Configure Database:** Ensure an Oracle database is accessible.
-Create a table (e.g. `notes`) for storing the note matadata.
+Create a table (e.g., `notes`) for storing the note metadata.
 Update the database connection parameters in the code or a config file (username, password, DSN).
 4. **Run the application:**
    ```bash
    python NotePadView.py